hanydesoki/Minesweeper-Game-And-Params/README.md

   - Difficulty options
   - Guaranted empty field first click

   Pressing SPACE at anytime will reset the game.
-Bombs are generated only after the first click to prevent losing instantly.
+Mines are generated only after the first click to prevent losing instantly.

   Changing difficulty option in the segmented control will pick a preset of parameters (Future improvement will be to save your personal best game time only when a difficulty option is selected).
 When modifying the options, the menu will